Izzuddin101/Izzuddin101/README.md

 Hey its eldoonfish, just be doing random projects involving AI.
 I wouldn't say im a vibe coder, i do 10% of the work and abuse the AI.
-It's mutual abuse, ai is just stupid.
+It's mutual abuse, ai is just stupid, im stupid, together we are stupid.

 Currently working on personal project shhhh.... and work i guess.

+Mainly code python backend stuff and ig kotlin and typescript nowadays sorta forced to lol.

 planned:
 - 2d game